 Common uses for a DNS alias include the following cases:

-- Create an easy to remember name for an Azure SQL Server.
+- Create an easy to remember name for a server.

-- Suppose the only database in your application is moved to another SQL Database server.
-Here you can modify the alias without having to modify the configurations of several clients.
+- Suppose the only database in your application is moved to another server.
+You can modify the alias without having to modify the configurations of several clients.

 - During a regional outage you use geo-restore to recover your database in a different server and region.
 You can modify your existing alias to point to the new server so that the existing client application could re-connect to it.

 The Internet relies on the DNS.
 The DNS translates your friendly names into the name of your server.

 Scenarios with one DNS alias

 Suppose you need to switch your system to a new server.
 In the past you needed to find and update every connection string in every client program.
 But now, if the connection strings use a DNS alias, only an alias property must be updated.